 Clean energy production and investment

-KRG Minister of Electricity Kamal Mohammad Salih Khalil highlighted the significant strides in renewable energy production that have been taken in the Kurdistan Region.
-“According to data provided by the KRG Ministry of Electricity, renewable energy production has increased by 6.75% in the five years since the inauguration of the Ninth Cabinet, rising from 25.6% to 27.4%.”
+KRG Minister of Electricity Kamal Mohammad Salih Khalil highlighted the significant strides in clean energy production that have been taken in the Kurdistan Region.
+“According to data provided by the KRG Ministry of Electricity, clean energy production has increased by 6.75% in the five years since the inauguration of the Ninth Cabinet, rising from 25.6% to 27.4%.”

 KRG Board of Investment Chairman Mohammed Shukri stressed the growing focus on clean or renewable energy in the Kurdistan Region.
 He mentioned that the KRG is collaborating with relevant parties to boost investment in solar power, hydropower, and waste-to-energy to leverage the region’s potential in these areas.
 To date, two solar projects have been approved by the Board of Investment, with two more under consideration.
 Additionally, several project proposals have been submitted to the Board of Investment and the Ministry of Electricity, reflecting the significant interest in solar power from both the private and public sectors.